biojava/biojava.github.io/_wikis/BioJava3_Design.md

     getTopBlastHit()).
 -   The source code license will be the GNU Lesser General Public License (LGPL) "version 2.1 or any later version".
+-   In general BJ3 exceptions should be RuntimeExceptions and unchecked.
+    They should also be well documented and give useful messages.
+It should be up to the developer to decide what to capture and what not to.
+In the current BioJava there are way to many exceptions that can't really happen under any normal circumstances.
+We should only need to think about exceptions in exceptional circumstances.
+-   The default Java logging API should be used extensively.
+This will allow a developer the ability to fine tune debugging.
+The core module should have a logging helper with static convenience methods to make it very easy to liberally use logging calls via static imports.

 Compromises and Unfinished bits
 -------------------------------